vahtyah/LeetCodeSolutions/Bit Manipulation/README.md

 ### ![Easy](https://img.shields.io/badge/Easy-46c6c2)

+[0136.
+Single Number](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/0136.%20Single%20Number): Find the single number that appears only once in an array of integers.

 [0338.
 Counting Bits](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/0338.%20Counting%20Bits): Count the number of 1 bits in the binary representation of each number from 0 to n.

-[0136.
-Single Number](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/0136.%20Single%20Number): Find the single number that appears only once in an array of integers.
+[3151.
+Special Array I](/Bit%20Manipulation%2F3151.%20Special%20Array%20I): Find the minimum integer in an array such that the number of elements less than or equal to it is greater than or equal to the integer itself

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)